PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 * [Singularity](https://www.sylabs.io/singularity/): originally developed by LBL, has its own image format and can run Docker containers as well

 At the moment, Pawsey is using CSCS Shifter on its HPC systems, and therefore this will be the tool of choice in this tutorial.

+NCI (the National Computational Infrastructure in Canberra) is using Singularity on its HPC systems, for which examples will be provided as well.

 ### Pulling and managing images with Shifter ###